newretirement/fpe-api/datatypes.md

 ## Rate

 The `Rate` object describes the growth rate and variability of various financial objects, such as [Accounts](datatypes.md#Account) and [PaymentStreams](datatypes.md#PaymentStream).
-This object is, in a sense, polymorphic, in that its behavior varys based on how it's configured, what parent object it's attached to, and the type of simulation in which it is participating.
+This object is, in a sense, polymorphic, in that its behavior varies based on how it's configured, what parent object it's attached to, and the type of simulation in which it is participating.

 | Attribute  | Type | Description |
 | ---------- | ---- | ----------- |